 According to Dr. Barnett, the best time to introduce a lovey is somewhere around 12 months.
 The AAP does not recommend introducing anything in the crib before this age to reduce the risk of SIDS.
 At this age, your baby’s Moro reflex (also known as their startle reflex) has also diminished, so there’s no longer a need to swaddle.
 This means babies’ arms are free to sweep the crib, find their lovey, and do what they need to do to settle.
 Starting early (as long as they are old enough) also gives your baby plenty of time to grow attached.
 After a few months, it will feel like it’s always been there.

 Baby Lovey – Selecting a Lovey

 The best lovies are not too big and don’t make any noise that could wake or distract your baby – no rattles or scrunchy bits.
 And while you might consider a big, soft blanket, Dr. Barnett doesn’t recommend them.
 “Babies can get tangled or find themselves lying on top of their blanket when they want it for comfort.
 They’re just too large.”
-Small stuffed toys, or little “blankies” make ideal lovies, although we’ve seen babies get attached to everything from spoons to washcloths.
+Small stuffed toys (such as Slumberkins), or little “blankies” make ideal lovies, although we’ve seen babies get attached to everything from spoons to washcloths.
 If it’s soothing and safe to keep in the crib, it’s okay.